EHS Course Listing

 This course is for people with little or no knowledge of OSHA regulations who need this information because of their job responsibilities.
 Participants will be led step-by-step through the Code of Federal Regulations (29 CFR 1910) Safety and Health Standards for the General Industry.
 An explanation of the main standards and their application will be given.

 Machine guarding is one of the most violated OSHA standards.
-This course emphasizes the consequences of removing or disabling guards; guard classifications and how they work, including enclosure, interlocking and disabling guards; and an overview of lockout/tagout requirements.
+This course emphasizes the consequences of removing or disabling guards; guard classifications and how they work including enclosing, interlocking, and disabling guards; and an overview of lockout/tagout requirements.

 There are thousands of material handling accidents every year that occur both on and off the job.
 Accidents range from small splinters, cuts, and scrapes to crushed fingers, hands, back pain, and even death.
 This training session will cover proper material handling techniques and equipment as well as back safety.
 Topics include planning the job, potential hazards, proper lifting techniques, handtrucks and carts, powered equipment, types and causes of back injuries, injury prevention, and safety practices.